hammouda101010/turbowarp-bsky-api/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist

 - [ ] I have reviewed my changes for potential impact.
-- [ ] My code follows the project's coding style.
-- [ ] I have added unit tests where applicable.
-- [ ] I have made corresponding changes to the documentation.
-- [ ] No new linting issues or warnings.
-- [ ] My changes build without errors.
-- [ ] My changes are backwards-compatible and won't break existing functionality.

-## Checklist

-- [ ] I have reviewed my changes for potential impact.
 - [ ] I have read Turbowarp's [contributions](https://github.com/TurboWarp/extensions/blob/master/CONTRIBUTING.md) document.
 - [ ] I have checked to ensure that there aren't other open [Pull Requests](https://github.com/hammouda101010/turbowarp-bsky-api/pulls) for the same update/change.
 - [ ] My code follows the project's coding style.